|

 lock.

-- The number of cycles required by the verilog model for relock,
+- The number of cycles required by the Verilog model for relock,

 after a clock source or runtime divider changes, is also less than